-I can’t think of a more uncomplicated way to add flavor to hundreds of recipes for cakes, cocktails, mocktails, coffee drinks, and more than by making an infused simple syrup.
+I can’t think of a more uncomplicated and great way to add flavor to hundreds of recipes for cakes, cocktails, mocktails, coffee drinks, and more than by making an infused simple syrup.
 Here are my top 15+ Flavored Simple Syrup Recipes to get your creative juices flowing!

 - What is Simple Syrup?